ertankayalar/docker_wordpress/README.md

-# docker-compose-symfony
+# docker wordpress

-Simple docker-compose workflow for Symfony development.
+Simple docker-compose workflow for WordPress development.

 ## Usage

 To get started, make sure you have [Docker](https://docs.docker.com/) installed on your system, and then clone this repository.

-First add your entire Symfony project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
-Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your Symfony app running as intended. **Your Symfony app needs to be in the src directory first before bringing the containers up.**
+First add your entire WordPress project to the `src` folder, then open a terminal and from this cloned respository's root run `docker-compose up -d --build`.
+Open up your browser of choice to [http://localhost:8080](http://localhost:8080) and you should see your WordPress app running as intended. **Your WordPress app needs to be in the src directory first before bringing the containers up.**

 Composer and NPM containers commands